 Sample Proxy-Access Proposal

 In brief: Under revisions to the SEC’s Shareholder Proposal Rule (Rule 14a-8) in effect since 2012, a company’s shareholders may vote to amend the company’s bylaws to permit shareholders to nominate board members directly via the proxy statement (proxy access).
-While shareholders’ use of proxy access began slowly, 2015 saw tremendous gains in implementation of proxy access, a trend which is expected to continue over the coming years.
+While shareholders’ use of proxy access began slowly, 2015 saw tremendous gains in the implementation of proxy access, a trend that is expected to continue over the coming years.
 The sample proposal is based on successful proxy-access proposals found on the “Reports and Findings” page of proxymonitor.org.

 This resource can help your board: